NethServer/nethsecurity-ui/README.md

 curl -k http://localhost:8181/client1/cgi-bin/luci/rpc/auth --data '{ "id": 1, "method": "login", "params": ["root", "Nethesis,1234"]}'
 ```

-General workflow:
+General workflow without waiting list:

-- access the server and add a new machine using the `add` API below
+- access the controller and add a new machine using the `add` API below
-- access connect the NextSecurity and create the OpenVPN configuration, then start the VPN on the machine
+- connect the NextSecurity and execute `/etc/init.d/ns-plug start`
-- go back to server and invoke luci APIs: `curl http://localhost:8181/clientX/..`
+- go back to the controller and retrieve a token for the NextSecurity: `curl http://localhost:8080/api/servers/login/clientX`,
+  use the token to invoke luci APIs: `curl http://localhost:8080/clientX/cgi-bin/luci/rpc/...`

+General workflow with waiting list:
+- connect the NextSecurity and execute `/etc/init.d/ns-plug start`
+- access the controller and check the list of waiting clients `curl http://localhost:8080/api/servers/list` (JWT auth is required)
+- add the client using the `add` API below
+- retrieve a token for the NextSecurity: `curl http://localhost:8080/api/servers/login/clientX`,
+  use the token to invoke luci APIs: `curl http://localhost:8080/clientX/cgi-bin/luci/rpc/...`

 ### Environment configuration